Oxid15/cascade/cascade/docs/source/howtos/model_training_trainers.rst

 Set up the trainer
 ******************

-Configure logging and create a ``BasicTrainer``.
+Configure logging and create a :class:`~cascade.trainers.BasicTrainer`.
 The trainer stores its results in the repository named ``trainer_repo``.

 .. code-block:: python